 The human body functions as a semiconductor network: living tissue consists of biochemical substances that are held together by electromagnetic bonds; the cells are connected by so-called viscoelastic gel grids of fascias.
 According to the FSM model, specific frequencies in this fascia system can act like transmitters that open a lock using an electromagnetic signal.

-By applying appropriate (or specific) frequencies, the cell receptors are activated to resume their natural function in order to support intracellular processes, metabolic processes, gene expression and the protein configuration of the cell.
-This model is based on the assumption that the physiological cell functions are disturbed by injuries, trauma, bacteria, viruses or other external factors.
+By applying appropriate (or specific) frequencies, the cell receptors are activated to resume their natural function in order to support intracellular processes and metabolic processes of the cell.
+This model is based on the assumption that the physiological cell functions are disturbed by imbalances.

 Disclaimer: The TimeWaver systems and their applications are not recognized byconventional medicine due to the lack of evidence in the sense of conventional medicine.

-The specific currents and frequencies are applied via two channels: Channel A treats the symptom, e.g. nerve pain, channel B defines the part of the body in which the symptom manifests itself, e.g. tissue, an organ or a specific nerve or muscle.
+The specific currents and frequencies are applied via two channels: Channel A addresses the imbalance, channel B defines the part of the body in which the imbalance manifests itself, e.g. tissue.
 When used correctly, these two frequencies form a striking interference pattern.

-Applications to many thousands of patients have led to extensive documentation of the specific frequencies combined for the respective indication (A) and localization (B).
+Applications to many thousands of clients have led to extensive documentation of the specific frequencies combined for the respective imbalance (A) and localization (B).

 Information for Health Professionals